pieaerts/pieaerts/_24-hours-in/togean-islands.md

 ---
 title: TOGEAN ISLANDS
-subtitle: A day in the life of the Bajau
+subtitle: 24 hours in the life of the Bajau
 date: 2013-03-19 00:00:00
 image: /uploads/Togean/Togeannew19.jpg
 float: left